Determine session availability and device support

 Session.AssembleUpdate -= OnAssembleUpdate;

-// session components are available on the current device, you can start the session
+// session components are available on the current device, can start session

 Session.StartSession();